diochnos/teaching/CS4033-5033/2025S

 Assigned Reading: Sutton & Barto: Chapters 1 and 2.

-Assigned today: Think about short and long projects.
-Think about the topic for your RL project.
+Assigned today: Start thinking about the topic for your RL project.

 Class 3 (Jan 17, 2025)